sap-tutorials/Tutorials/tutorials/hana-trial-advanced-analytics/hana-trial-advanced-analytics.md

 Paste the following statements to insert new documents into your collection and run ![run](run.png) the statements.

+> ### Note: The statements may be marked with errors by the editor.
+You can ignore the errors.

 ```SQL
 insert into COMMUNITY VALUES({ "name" : 'Sol' ,   "hint" :'I love using SAP HANA to develop applications',  "learns_from" :'Sam',  "office" :'Toronto',  "tenure" :17,  "geolocation" :  'Point(    -79.380186  43.647944 )' });
 insert into COMMUNITY VALUES({"name" :'Sam',  "hint" :'I like developing in different languages and SQLScript',  "learns_from" :'Sol',  "office" :'Walldorf',  "tenure" :3,  "geolocation" :  'Point(    8.636789  49.29487 )' });